-Legendary Mediterranean style icon Marcello Mastroianni taught us a lesson in effortless chic.
+Legendary Mediterranean style icon Marcello Mastroianni teaches us a lesson in effortless chic.

 Rome, 1960.
 By a late deserted night, Anita Ekberg, unreal under Fellini’s loving eye, enters the tumultuous waters of the Fontana di Trevi.
 She invites Marcello Mastroianni to join her.
 The Italian paparazzo removes his shoes and, as an hypnotised puppet amazed by such daring attitude, joins Silvia in the sacred Roman fountain.

 Audacious and provocative in a city where local aristocracy and the Holy See still had a firm hand on local cultural affairs in the 60s, this is the absolute expression of Mastroianni’s natural elegance.

 He only wears a basic black suit, white shirt and thin black tie and yet, he’s Italian nonchalance personified, effortlessly measuring up to the gorgeous Anita Ekberg in her sophisticated black evening gown, golden hair floating in the Roman night.

 A turning point in his career, this role will bring him international fame as one of the greatest actor of his generation but also as the typical Mediterranean playboy full of charming manners and seductive attitude - a cliché he would reject all his life.

 However cliché that it may be, Marcello Mastroianni perfectly embodies this Italian sartorial tradition made from effortless elegance from black tie events to informal boat rides or lazy afternoons in the Roman countryside.

 His clothes are rather basic, far from the flamboyant extravagance of some of his fellow Italians.
 He hardly wears colors, sometimes bringing a little texture to his attire through denim or a checked jacket but most of the time sticking to plain blacks and various shades of white.